 I am a certified Illinois teacher with 11 years of experience educating students ranging in ages from middle school to collegiate freshman.
 I am endorsed in middle school math and physical science.
 I also carry an algebra endorsement.
 Math courses I have taught include Pre-Algebra, Algebra, Trigonometry, Geometry, Linear Algebra, Pre-Calculus and Calculus.
 Science courses I have taught include Earth and Space Science, Life Science, and Physical Science.
 I have served as both a Math and Science Department chair, and a Science Instructional Coach.
 I am also very knowledgeable of the Mathematics Common Core and the Next Generation Science Standards.

-University of Illinois at Urbana-Champaign - BS, Aeronautical and Astronautical Engineering
+Undergraduate Degree: University of Illinois at Urbana-Champaign - Bachelor of Science, Aeronautical and Astronautical Engineering

 What is your teaching philosophy?

 My goal as a teacher is to help students become creative problem solvers.
 I accomplish this by having them make sense of problems and persevere in solving them.
 During instruction, I help students reason abstractly and quantitatively.
 I believe that it's important for student to construct viable arguments and critique the reasoning of what they learn.

 What might you do in a typical first session with a student?

 I like to get to know the students and find out their academic strengths and weaknesses.
 I would also administer a pre-assessment in the content of instruction, so that I can cater my teaching to the needs of the student.